oremnirv/radiology_expertise/README.md

 ## Goal

-Define, on the basis of the data, what specializations are and subsequently, to characterize radiology physicians with respect to these specialties.
+Define, on the basis of the data, what specializations are and subsequently, characterize radiology physicians with respect to these specialties.

 Construct a tool that